tutaslabs/famous-meteor-ddp-client/README.md

 that connects to a Meteor server.
 This allows the Framework application to retrieve real time collection data from a meteor server and to execute Meteor Methods using DDP.

+This application demonstrates some interesting and unique features of Framework and I also will show you how to use Handlebars Templating engine to render more complex HTML into a node 'content' which is currently limited to 'static' content.

 To run this application you will need the Meteor server application from here...

 https://github.com/tutaslabs/famous-meteor-ddp-server